-A lot of those early profits came from arbitraging the newly-introduced futures contracts - the cash markets.
+A lot of those early profits came from arbitraging the newly-introduced futures contracts-the cash markets.
 We were among the first to grasp the concept of imbedded options in the various futures contracts.
 To give you an example of what all that means, when the new 10-year Treasury note futures contract was announced in the early 80's, the first thing we did was attempt to figure out what the correct prices for the futures contracts should be.
-The futures contract was a set of rules that told you what prices you would pay if you bought a futures contract, kept it until it expired and then took delivery of any of the eligible 10-year Treasury securities.
-And, as they still do today, every three months the U.S. Treasury would auction off billions of brand new 10-year Treasury notes.
-Knowing the current price of the eligible 10-year U.S. Treasury securities, one could calculate what the prices should be for the new 10year Treasury futures contracts.
+The futures contract was a set of rules that told you what prices you would pay if you bought a futures contract, kept it until it expired and then took delivery of any of the eligible 10-year Treasury would auction off billions of brand new 10-year Treasury notes.
+Knowing the current price of the eligible 10-year U.S. Treasury securities, one could calculate what the prices should be for the new 10- year Treasury futures contracts.